Beacon

 • Teachers with classes that included more than 50% BIPOC students use culturally-relevant teaching as a powerful engagement tool more often than teachers with fewer BIPOC students in their classes.
 However, these teachers also report placing higher emphasis on grades (which is what we refer to in our research as an “engagement-thwarting practice”).

-• The focus on STEAM learning has been growing in recent years, but findings show math and science teachers use engagement-supportive practices less frequently than teachers in other subjects.
+• The focus on STEAM Learning has been growing in recent years, but findings show math and science teachers use engagement-supportive practices less frequently than teachers in other subjects.

 • Elementary school teachers report using engagement-supportive practices more often than secondary school teachers, and ultimately report higher overall student engagement.

-• Teachers with a classroom of 50% or more students who speak a language other than English at home reported they incorporated students’ interests and goals into learning as an engagement strategy specifically more often than teachers with fewer students speaking a language other than English at home.
+• Teachers with a classroom of 50% or more students who speak a language other than English at home reported they incorporated students’ interests and goals into Learning as an engagement strategy specifically more often than teachers with fewer students speaking a language other than English at home.
 These teachers also reported providing students with more personally relevant rationales and providing more instruction on self-regulation strategies.

 Why do teachers use these strategies more or less often — and what are the other factors that come into play in these scenarios?
 That is what we dive into in detail in this year’s State of Engagement report.